-Langh Ship Oy Ab is a ship owning company with five multipurpose cargo vessels.
+Langh Ship Oy Ab is a ship owning company with ten multipurpose cargo vessels.

 The Langh companies' headquarters are located at Alaskartano in Pikis, Finland.
 The Alaskartano estate has been in the Langh family's ownership since 1931.
 The estate nowadays consist of ca 330 ha of fields and 300 ha of forest.

 The owners of the Langh companies are Hans Langh together with his daughters Laura Langh-Lagerlöf and Linda Langh.